-(f) interfere with any equipment on your premises that we or the lines company own or any meter; or
+- (f) interfere with any equipment on your premises that we or the lines company own or any meter;

 If you breach any of the above obligations, we may disconnect your electricity supply if clause 13.7 applies.

-8.5 You are responsible for making sure that other people on your premises understand and comply with the requirements of this clause 8.
+8.5 You are responsible for making sure that your agents, your invitees to your premises, other people in your household, their agents and invitees understand and comply with the requirements of this clause 8.
 It is also your responsibility to let the owner of your premises know if he or she has to do anything to meet these requirements or obtain their consent to enable you to meet these responsibilities.